noah-art3mis/intersect/README.md

 Finds jobs based on vibes instead of specific parameters.
 Uses a similarity search workflow with embedding models to compare your CV with jobs descriptions.
 Reorders listings based on similarity with the input text, not unlike a [recommendation](https://cookbook.openai.com/examples/recommendation_using_embeddings) algorithm.
 This is not supposed to substitute manual search, but to make it easier by ordering the results by relevance.
 This can also be combined with more traditional NLP techniques such as TF-IDF.

-Possible alternative names: axis, compass, pathway, waypoint
+Possible alternative product names: axis, compass, pathway, waypoint

 Assignment for the Right Word module at LIS.